Thames Valley Police: Uniform

-Officers wear a short or long sleeve black wicking top with 'Police' on the sleeves under their body armour, and black uniform trousers with a cargo pockets.
-Soft-shell and high-visibility jackets are also issued to all officers and can be worn accordingly.
+Officers wear a short- or long-sleeve, black wicking top under their body armour, and black uniform trousers with cargo pockets.
+Soft-shell and high-visibility jackets are also issued to all officers.
 Epaulettes feature the rank and shoulder number of an officer.
-Officers the rank of Inspector or above may wear white shirts, with the force badge worn on the left of their chest.
+Officers the rank of inspector or above may wear white shirts, with the force badge worn on the left of their chest.

-Formal dress comprises an open-necked tunic, with a white shirt/blouse and tie for both male and female officers.
+Formal dress comprises an open-necked tunic, with a white shirt or blouse and tie for both male and female officers.
 All officers wear peaked caps and their rank on their epaulettes.
 The No.1 uniform is accompanied by black boots or shoes and occasionally gloves.

 The operational uniform, until 2009, consisted of traditional white shirt and tie.
-This was dropped when it was deemed to be impractical and outdated – not withstanding the retention of this uniform by other forces, and the almost universal retention of the helmet.
+This was dropped when it was deemed to be impractical and outdated – not withstanding the retention of this uniform by other forces and the almost universal retention of the helmet.

-However, starting with the Royal Wedding of the Duke and Duchess of Sussex, TVP has started issuing the Custodian helmet again.
+However, starting with the Royal Wedding of the Duke and Duchess of Sussex, TVP has started issuing the custodian helmet again.

 Police Community Support Officers (PCSOs) wear a similar uniform to police officers on patrol, but consisting of a blue wicking top and single blue band on flat caps.
 Other staff may wear wicking tops or white shirts, depending on role.